 New Directions Education are looking to register Foundation Phase specialist teachers to provide relief cover for Nursery/Reception Classes within Swansea primary schools from September.
 All placements on offer are on a supply basis as and when schools require cover.
 As we work with the majority of the schools within Swansea, you will be able to select the schools you would like to work in.
-You will also be able to select if it is the short-term day to day placements you would like, or if you would rather long-term work please let us know and we can market you out based on your availability.
+You will also be able to select if it is the short-term day to day placements you would like, or if you would rather long-term work.

 We welcome applicants who:

 Have gained Qualified Teacher Status (QTS) and are registered with the Education Workforce Council (EWC);

 Have experience of teaching within a Foundation Phase environment and Nursey/Reception classes in particular;